tensorflow/minigo/minigui/README.md

    to pass a frozen GraphDef proto as the `--model` command line argument instead of the saved parameter data that the Python backend requires.

-   **Note:** Compiling tensorflow from scratch can take 2+ hours.
-So you might want to kick off the build and get a coffee.
+   **Note:** Compiling tensorflow from scratch can take 2+ hours if your machine is not terribly beefy, So you might want to kick off the build and get a coffee.

 1. Before running, you'll need to freeze a model so the C++ job can consume it.
    This assumes a converted model from above.